Handbooks for Students & Parents

 Ensure I am on time and where I am supposed to be to retrieve my child by no later than 5:30 on each after school day.
 If my child rides a bus, I must be on time at the bus stop location (depending on child’s age – applies for ALL elementary aged students.)

 - Please note that bus transportation is a privilege – not a right.
 For parents of bus riders: I understand that I receive grace for one 5 minutes late pick up, and after that, if late again, it is possible that my child may not ride the afterschool bus for one calendar month.
 My child may continue riding the bus after that month concludes, but if I am late retrieving my child from bus drop off again, my child may not ride for the remainder of the school year.
+For very egregious late pick-ups without any indication of change, student will be uninvited to the afterschool program for the remainder of the school year.

 Attend parent meetings, after school program sessions offered, parent-teacher conferences, PTO meetings or parent workshops whenever possible in order to help my child learn.
 Serve on Parent Advisory Council if possible.